Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Results and Discussion For the Longitudinal Conductivity

 \section{Results and Discussion For the Longitudinal Conductivity}

-We now examine in detail with our numerical solutions the real part of longitudinal optical conductivity of an anisotropic nodal-line semimetal along the radial $x$, $y$ and axial $z$ directions.
-For the calculations, we have used $N_f = 2$ corresponds to the valley degeneracy, the small momentum cutoff at $k_{max} = \sqrt{\alpha + \mu}$ and a Lorentzian representation for the delta function, i.e., \(\delta(x)=\frac{\eta}{\pi} \frac{1}{\eta^2+x^2} \) with a broadening of $\eta=0.05$.
+We now examine in detail with our numerical solutions the real part of the longitudinal optical conductivity of an anisotropic NLSM along the radial $x$, $y$ and axial $z$ directions.
+For the calculations, we have used $N_f = 2$ corresponds to the spin degeneracy, the small momentum cutoff with $-1\leq k_{x,y,z} \leq 1$ to lie within the cubic region and a Lorentzian representation for the Dirac delta function, i.e., \(\delta(x) \to \frac{\eta}{\pi} \frac{1}{\eta^2+x^2} \) with a broadening of $\eta=0.05$.
+This broadening takes into account the scattering due to non-magnetic impurities and lattice defects.
 The broadening is manifest in the optical conductivity as an effective transport scattering rate of $\frac{1}{\tau}= 2\eta$.
-It is convenient to scale the conductivity by $\sigma_0=e^2/4\hbar$ and we set $\hbar=1$ in the above Kubo formula..
+It is convenient to scale the conductivity by $\sigma_0=e^2/4\hbar$ and we set $\hbar=1$ in the above Kubo formula.
+The finite temperature responses are also analyzed using the Fermi-Dirac distribution function at temperature $T$.

-Let us start from Fig.\ref{energy}, where the presence of a gap between the valence and conduction bands is generated by a finite value of the adjustable parameter $\alpha$.
-The optical conductivity associated with these gaps is illustrated in Figs.\ \ref{xx}, \ \ref{yy} and \ref{zz}.These conductivities are due to both intraband and interband transitions between electron states in the gapped bands.For the charge neutral semimetal, the conductivity is finite for $\Omega\to 0 $ and decreases monotonically zero at higher values of frequency.
-We note that the only transitions which are allowed between subbands are those for which the variable of integration lies between $\mu$ and $\mu-\Omega$.
-We have not included the contribution from delta function for $\Omega = 0$.
-The single finite jump in the conductivity for $\Omega = 2 \mu$ is the contribution from another delta function at $\Omega = 2 E$, which is associated with the transition between lowest gap bands.